michaeleii/creative-spark/README.md

 # Creative Spark

-Effortlessly create, edit, and manage stunning projects with a powerful editor, AI-powered tools, and a sleek dashboard.
+Effortlessly create, edit, and manage stunning projects with a powerful editor, AI-powered image generation, and a sleek dashboard.
 Whether you’re an artist, designer, or innovator, Creative Spark gives you everything you need to unleash your imagination and turn inspiration into reality.

 ## Features